SkipTheDragon/OpenCore-HP-EliteDesk-800-G6/README.md

 # OpenCore-HP-EliteDesk-800-G6

-In this little guide I'm trying to showcase how a fully working macOS hackintosh should look like while keeping a backup for myself and a bug tracker.
+In this little guide, I'm trying to showcase how a fully working macOS hackintosh should look like while keeping a backup for myself and a bug tracker.

 ## Specifications